 On January 17, 2017, New York State Governor Andrew Cuomo (D-N.Y.) released his fiscal year 2018 New York State Executive Budget and accompanying legislation (hereinafter jointly referred to as the “FY 2018 Budget Bill”).

 The FY 2018 Budget Bill includes numerous proposed changes to the New York State Tax Law.1 This alert highlights some of the proposed amendments to the Tax Law’s personal income tax, corporate franchise tax, sales and use tax, and real estate transfer tax provisions, as well as provisions related to the authority of the New York State Department of Taxation and Finance to collect delinquent tax debts.
-A complete version of the FY 2018 Budget Bill can be seen here.
+A complete version of the FY 2018 Budget Bill can be seen at budget.ny.gov.